ellisonbg/py4science/book/getting_started.rst

-so we can take any one of these channels to be the "luminosity" channel ``lum``, or more generally we can take the average of red, green and blue to get the lumonsity channel by taking the average of the red, green and blue channels.
+so we can take any one of these channels to be the "luminosity" channel ``lum``, or more generally we can take the average of red, green and blue to get the luminosity channel by taking the average of the red, green and blue channels.
 We can do this in numpy by computing the mean over the last axis, which is ``axis=2``.
 Since this is luminosity data, we can do pseudo-color mapping.